 - Each Al-Anon Family group has but one purpose: to help families of alcoholics.
 We do this by practicing the Twelve Steps of AA ourselves, by encouraging and understanding our alcoholic relatives, and by welcoming and giving comfort to families of alcoholics.

 - Our Family Groups never endorse, finance or lend our name to any outside enterprise, lest problems of money, property and prestige divert us from our primary spiritual aim.
-Although a separate entity, we shall always cooperate with Alcoholics Anonymous.
+Although a separate entity, we shall always cooperate with AA.

 - Every group should be self-supporting, declining outside contributions.

 - Al-Anon Twelfth step work should remain forever non-professional, but our service centers may employ special workers.